bantam-io/docs/docs/function-creation/examples.md

 In order to generate these examples, all you need to do is add an `examples` array underneath a `bantam` key in the `package.json` file.

 When the function is published next, the "Try it Out!" tab will be activated.
+[See here](https://bantam.io/functions/@images/metadata) an example of the "Try it Out!" tab.

 Example: